-- Reviewing and revising the Scheme of Delegation The Scheme of Delegation was revised to provide a more operational focus creating efficiencies across the Trust for senior leadership and Governance.

-- Undertaking a Trust wide administration restructure to create a central admin staff with the remit of supporting all schools within the Trust by providing core services.
-The Trust Central admin function now covers the following core service areas,

-- Finance

-- HR and CPD Coordination

-- Estate Management

-- o Pupil Administration

-- School Wide Administration

-- Data Protection

-- Governance

-The restructure is focused on creating efficiencies within current operational practices and future proofing the Trust in the event of the Trust expanding.

-- The Trust is continuing to review its operating systems to ensure that they are used to their full functionality with the aim of creating additional operational capacity. - Establishing Integrated Financial Planning across the Trust.
+- Reviewing and revising the Scheme of Delegation The Scheme of Delegation was revised to provide a more operational focus creating efficiencies across the Trust for senior leadership and Governance. - Ongoing review of the Trust wide administration function which has the remit of supporting all schools within the Trust by providing core services.
+A structure review is undertaken following any staff changes and is focused on creating efficiencies within current operational practices and future proofing the Trust in the event of the Trust expanding. - Ongoing review of maintenance contracts across the Trust and with host sites, ensuring economies of scale are identified where appropriate. - The Trust is continuing to review its operating systems to ensure that they are used to their full functionality with the aim of creating additional operational capacity. - Establishing Integrated Financial Planning across the Trust.
 School Leaders at all levels understand the principle of detailed budgeting to meet school development priorities and curriculum delivery.
 Middle leaders have been identified as budget holders creating a clear link between school development priorities, the curriculum and the budget resulting in focused, monitored spend. - Using Department for Education frameworks to support buying decisions where appropriate. - Continuing to monitor the effective use of Trust wide Occupational Therapy funding by creating an in-house provision.
 This includes onsite HCPC registered Occupational Therapists and specially trained Higher Level Teaching Assistants operating on a consultancy model, thereby giving directed and specialised support to pupils and hence maximising the potential of the funding available. - Monitoring pupils' progress to ensure resources are targeted appropriately and pupil premium expenditure is assessed to show effectiveness in improving the attainment of students on Free School Meals and Looked After Children.